 We live in a society that is so stuffed with nitrates, pesticides, and antibiotics.
 If you knew just what conditions our cattle, livestock, chickens, pigs, and turkeys had to live in, surely, you would be shocked and disgusted.
 I know I was.

 Recently, I explored the raw food and vegan lifestyle, largely as a key to weight loss.
 I began with the, “Rave Diet.”
 It took me over a week to get the book, but I was able to watch the DVD.
 It sickened me to know just what kind of conditions that our animal products come from.
 Cattle are not free to roam, like they are portrayed in our milk commercials.
 Instead, they are in cramped pens and given hormones that are intended to increase their milk supplies.
 They are given antibiotics because they often get infections because they have machines hooked to them constantly, often causing infections.
 Chickens live in small cages and are stationary for so long that often their feet grow around the wire cages.
-The animals are not healthy, that’s why I decided to be more healthy, have my own garden, and even got one of the best patio heaters so I’ll be comfortable while on the garden.

 Whether you are an animal lover or not, the fact is that hormones and antibiotics are not good for human consumption.
 We are a society with a high number of obese and overweight individuals, does anyone believe the antibiotics or growth hormones are not contributing to our weight gain?
 Growth hormones are particularly good at promoting growth.
 The antibiotics in our foods are affecting our immunities and we are developing tolerances to medications.
 There are side affects that have likely not yet been discovered or explored.